Windows Valley

 • Windows 8 Server

-1. Naruto Uzumaki says
+1. Naruto Uzumaki Avatar

 CAn u post a iso/zip link in which 3 installation foles include?

-2. xela says
+2. xela Avatar

 What is “Windows Vista/Windows 7/Windows 8 installation source”?